memsql/SingleStoreNETConnector/docs/content/tutorials/bulk-update.md

 `WriteToServerAsync` returns a `SingleStoreBulkUpdateResult`:

 * `RowsStaged` — the number of source rows loaded into the staging table.
 * `RowsMatched` — the number of staged rows that matched a row in the destination table.
-This is `-1` when `ComputeRowsMatched` is set to `false` (see below).
+This is `null` when `ComputeRowsMatched` is set to `false` (see below).
-* `RowsUpdated` — the number of rows affected by the `UPDATE`, as reported by the server.
+* `RowsAffected` — the number of rows affected by the `UPDATE`, as reported by the server.
 Its exact meaning depends on the connection's `UseAffectedRows` setting: with the default (`UseAffectedRows=false`) it counts the rows *matched* by the update — including rows that already held the new values — so it typically equals `RowsMatched`; with `UseAffectedRows=true` it counts only the rows whose values actually *changed*.